How to Deal with Road Rage: Guide to Staying Calm Behind the Wheel

 You can’t control traffic jams, unpredictable weather, or the short fuse of another driver—but you can always control your response.

 Learning how to deal with road rage isn’t about becoming perfectly calm overnight.
-It’s about making steady, thoughtful decisions that protect your peace and prioritize safety for yourself and everyone around you.
+It’s about making steady, thoughtful decisions that protect your peace and prioritize your safety and that of everyone around you.

 So the next time someone tailgates, cuts you off, or blasts their horn in frustration, take a breath.
 Let it slide.
 Your calm reaction could be the very thing that defuses a dangerous situation.